Why I Don’t Believe In Clicker Training

-Clicker training is based entirely on the theory of Operant Conditioning, yet is even more narrow than the theory upon which it is based.
-Clicker training is based upon the utopian viewpoint that teaching and training should only be conducted using “positive reinforcement”, meaning using structured delivery of treats for behavior.
+Clicker training, as it is used by many, is based entirely a misreading of the theory of Operant Conditioning, even more narrowly than the theory upon which it is based.
+Most often, the concepts of positive punishment and negative reinforcement are completely discounted.
+Instead, clicker training is often promoted as a utopian viewpoint that teaching and training should only be conducted using “positive reinforcement”, meaning using structured delivery of treats for behavior.
 It also assumes that all behavior is generated and controlled by whatever the humans put in the environment of the animal.
 Learning by reinforcement plays a major role in certain types of learning in all higher animals, including humans.
 However, it isn’t the only type of learning.
 Further, learning by purely positive reinforcement is even a smaller segment of the learning that can and does happen with all higher animals.
 Thus, we can see some amazing things taught through training by reinforcement, however, that isn’t always the answer when it comes to learning or behavior modification.

 I can give example after example of behavioral and training situations where clicker training is ineffective.
 For example, go buy yourself a male Fila Brasiliero.
 I’ve owned two.
 This breed hates strangers, doesn’t trust them, doesn’t want them around, and will attack if provoked.
 They are 150 to 200 lb natural guard dogs.
 They typically prefer to be on home turf, aren’t super food motivated, aren’t much into fetching, are typically pretty dominant dogs (meaning don’t get one if you are a wimp or are the type to baby/ spoil a dog… do that, and breeds like this will be unmanageable… the last thing you need is a protection dog that will challenge you in your own home) and mostly just love those that they know.
 Yes, they are trainable and they are very affectionate and safe with the family, but it takes a lot of work.
 No amount of clicking and treating will get this dog to be accepting of intruders onto your property, however.
 Neither can you get the dog to accept a stranger staring them in the eye.
 The dog will tolerate it for a while, but if the staring continues, the dog is going to get agitated and start warning that it doesn’t like the challenge.
 Buy more than one (preferably a male and a female), then the effect will be even more intense.
 And it’s not just this breed.
 Lots of guarding breeds are this way, and you aren’t going to get a good result in dealing with their distrust and aggression using clickers and treats.
 They need leadership, proper training, supervision, containment, understanding of the breed, and so forth.
 Dogs like this have a vital role for those needing security (such as if a stalker is involved), but let’s not kid ourselves into thinking that working dogs of any breed are just pets.
 Further, no protection trained dogs are taught bite control using clickers.
 Answer me why that is.